 \textbf{Input Tokens.} { For the adapter, the input face image is first divided into $16 \times 16$ patches and then converted into visual tokens.
 Inspired by~\cite{carion2020end,cheng2021per,cheng2022masked,side}, these visual tokens are then concatenated with $N$ learnable query tokens, which are used to learn task-specific knowledge.
 The combined tokens serve as the input to the adapter.
 For CLIP, the same input face image is processed following its standard pipeline, resulting in a set of vision tokens along with a CLS token. }

 \textbf{Prediction Head.} To instruct the adapter in learning blending boundaries, we design a prediction head in the adapter to predict the blending boundary map.
-The input of this head is query tokens and visual tokens from the adapter respectively.
-For query tokens, we project it into $128$-dimension using MLPs, which is denoted as $\bm{Q} \in \mathbb{R}^{N \times 128}$.
-Similarly, we project visual tokens into $128$-dimension using another MLPs, which is denoted as $\bm{V}_{\rm bb} \in \mathbb{R}^{h \times w \times 128}$, where $h,w$ is $1/16$ of input image size.
+The inputs of this head are query tokens and visual tokens from the adapter.
+For query tokens, we project {them} to 128 dimensions using {an MLP}, which is denoted as $\bm{Q} \in \mathbb{R}^{N \times 128}$.
+Similarly, we project visual tokens to 128 dimensions using another {MLP}, which is denoted as $\bm{V}_{\rm bb} \in \mathbb{R}^{h \times w \times 128}$, where $h,w$ {are} $1/16$ of input image size.
 The inner product of $\bm{Q}$ and $\bm{V}_{\rm bb}$ can generate the blending boundary map as

 where ${\rm Conv}$ denotes a couple of convolution operations that gradually transform the dimension of the output as $\bm{\mathcal{M}}_{\rm bb} \in \mathbb{R}^{h \times w \times 1}$.
 Each element in $\bm{\mathcal{M}}_{\rm bb}$ represents the probability of being on a blending boundary.
-To supervise the prediction and compel CLIP with the adapter to more accurately capture the subtle distinctions between real and fake regions, we generate ground truth blending boundaries for each input and propose three objectives regarding masked blending boundary learning, inter-face contrastive learning, and intra-face patch-wise contrastive learning.
+To supervise the prediction and compel CLIP and the adapter to more accurately capture the subtle distinctions between real and fake regions, we generate ground truth blending boundaries for each input and propose three objectives regarding masked blending boundary learning, inter-face contrastive learning, and intra-face patch-wise contrastive learning.
 The details are elaborated below.